egorsmkv/flashlight-ukrainian/README.md

 - Trained epochs: 410
 - Train time: around a week (RTX A4000)

+### Download

+The AM model with configuration files published here: https://huggingface.co/Yehor/flashlight-uk

 ## Quality

 - WER: 9.0777% (id est the quality is 90.92%)
 - TER: 1.9839%

-## Download

-All files are here: https://github.com/egorsmkv/flashlight-ukrainian/releases/tag/v1.0

 ## How to test?